What are Azure Logic Apps used for?

 - Browse or search for Logic Apps until you find Azure Logic Apps Tools for Visual Studio.

-- To download and install the extension, click Download.
+- In order to download and install the extension, click Download.

-First, we created an empty logic app so that it would give us the endpoint that is required to be called from Insightly.
-Then we go into Insightly settings and created a web hook for the logic app endpoint, to be triggered on events, for example on Project Creation.
+Firstly, we created an empty logic app.
+This was so that it would give us the endpoint that is required to be called from Insightly.
+Then we went into Insightly settings and created a web hook for the logic app endpoint, to be triggered by events, for example on Project Creation.

 The Logic App scaffolds the required HTTP calls and Function App calls in the required sequence.
-We also make use of the template deployment system in Azure, to be able to provide parameters required for the app in a separate JSON file.
+We also make use of the template deployment system in Azure.
+This is to be able to provide parameters required for the app in a separate JSON file.

 Using the built-in connector by Azure Logic Apps to send an email, we add some basic error handling to provide notifications in the case of any errors in the process.